 Our outdoor facilities are also of a high standard and allow pupils to experience all areas of the curriculum.
 Our field area at each campus is vast and allows for a number of groups to use it at one time.
 Other outdoor facilities available across both sites are:

-We also have use of a brand new build fitness suite on each campus with state of the art equipment, as well as indoor spaces dedicated to dance and performing arts.
+We also have use of a purpose built fitness suite on each campus with state of the art equipment, as well as indoor spaces dedicated to dance and performing arts.
 This enables pupils to understand the benefits of exercise in order to achieve a healthy lifestyle.
 The fitness suite caters for all users, allowing pupils to carry out their own personal fitness programme whatever their gender, sporting background or fitness goals are.

 Key Stage 3

 During Key Stage 3, students receive two double-periods of Physical Education each week.
 Pupils are provided with opportunities to experience a wide range of sports covering all aspects of the national curriculum.
 Examples of activities delivered during Physical Education lessons include; football; rugby; netball; basketball; gymnastics; athletics; rounders; badminton; tennis; handball; cricket; health related fitness; hockey and outdoor adventurous activities (OAA).
 The PE curriculum is designed and sequenced in a way to enable students to develop their physical capabilities in different sports as well as soft skills such as communication, teamwork and respect.
 Furthermore, regular links to curriculum themes are made throughout lessons, ensuring students Louth Academy as well-rounded individuals.

 Key Stage 4 students receive one double-period of Physical Education each week.
 During these lessons’ students are challenged to build on their prior knowledge of different sports and the core themes covered in Key Stage 3 at a more advanced level.

 Key Stage 4 (BTEC)